taskurotta/taskurotta.org/_includes/md/getting-started.md

 ## <div id="gs-create-worker">Create Workers</div>

-As we told before we already have Workers for notification over email and sms.
+As we told before, we have already Workers for notification over email and sms.
 We should only create worker for user profile manipulation.
 This worker has two tasks:

-1.Return user profile by user ID
+1. Get user profile by user ID
-2.Mark profile about failure notification via prefered transport
+2. Mark profile about failure notification via prefered transport

 Let's start from interface creation.
 With this interface would be work our Decider.